gabrielvegamotta/PCB-Design-Guidelines/README.md

   - Create a [cover page](https://www.youtube.com/watch?v=UStRZxAzZ2s) with all the useful information about the project.

   - Create [templates](https://www.altium.com/documentation/altium-designer/creating-schematic-templates) for your schematics.

+  - Add useful design notes on your schematics.

+  - Avoid connecting 4 wires on the same point.

+  - Double check the RX and TX pins. **Never use "RX" and "TX" net labels alone.**
+    - Example: Use MCU_TX or GPS_RX instead of TX or RX alone.

+  - Place all your texts, labels, designators etc. **horizontally.**

 ### Layout